1 The five laws that matter

 What about BYOD (Bring Your Own Device)?

 Higher legal risk.
-Monitor only the company-managed work container (e.g., Microsoft Intune work profile or a VDI session), never the entire device.
+Monitor only the company-managed work container (e.g., a VDI session), never the entire device.
 Get a separate BYOD consent that is narrower than the standard employment-contract clause.

 Can I record video of employees through their laptop webcams?